edisonw/PennStation/README.md

 However, as applications scale, you write too many boilerplate code, code gets refactored but not cleaned up, and in the rare case do we want inter-process communication, Event Bus pattern falls short.

-Ipes is an interprocess event service library that supports the following usage pattern:
+PennStation is an inter-process event service library that supports the following usage pattern:

  * UI process/thread sends a request to a remote service.
  * Remote service process the request and sends the result back to the requesting process. (can be extended to broadcast to all bounded processes)